 - See the relevance of work that is done in school

 - Gain confidence and responsibility for themselves and others

-It is our school policy in Year 10 that students undertake a week of Work Experience with a local or national employer.
+We aim that all Year 10 & Year 12 students undertake a week of Work Experience with a local or national employer during the Summer Term.
 This should take into account a student’s area of vocational interest wherever possible.

 Post-16 Pathways and Labour Market Information

 When it comes to the question of what students can do following GCSEs, there are a lot of options to consider.
 Therefore, the Department for Education has put together a couple of simple and handy guides to inform young people and their parents/carers about the options available to them.

 - A route comparison grid – which shows all of the routes available after GCSEs, along with additional information on each one, such as the level of study, entry requirements, duration of the course, and where it can lead.

 - A 2-minute animation – showcasing and explaining each choice in a simple, dynamic and visual manner https://www.youtube.com/watch?v=f_xAQNNi4pA&feature=youtu.be

 Labour Market Information (LMI)